 - Write your proposal.
 This is, of course, the most time consuming piece of the process, so it's important to budget time accordingly.
 Fortunately, some resources are available to help you, including writing and editing assistance and in some cases, even graphic design support.

 - Review.
 We recommend having colleagues or members of our staff, especially those who have successfully applied to the same funding mechanism before, review your proposal before finalizing.
 They may be able to help you catch any errors, strengthen arguments, and generally make sure your proposal is the best it can be.

 Industry-sponsored projects may involve different requirements and steps.
 To learn more about industry projects, please visit our Industry Partnerships page.

 New faculty members may also be interested in completing the Essentials of Grant Proposal Development CITI course, which provides basic training on everything from crafting your narrative to preparing your budget justification.
 If you have questions or need assistance in the proposal development process, please contact staff in the Office of Research Development and Strategic Initiatives.

 The last step is submitting your proposal.
-Proposals are submitted by the institution on behalf of the PI.
-In the event that the sponsoring agency allows the PI to directly submit, a fully signed copy of the PCF is required prior to submission.
-The complete package (final version of proposal and signed PCF) should be submitted by email to the Office of Sponsored Programs Administration service account with a copy to your respective Grants and Contracts Assistant.
+Many proposals are submitted by the institution on behalf of the PI.
+In the event that the sponsoring agency allows the PI to directly submit, you still must submit your materials through iRIS prior to submission.

-In order to ensure submission, the final version of the proposal and all documents above must be submitted to OSPA five (5) full business days prior to sponsoring agency deadline.
+In order to ensure submission, the final version of the proposal and all documents above must be submitted to IRIS at least five (5) full business days prior to sponsoring agency deadline.